ku-eecs330/lab-schedule/Lab-4/Lab-4B_fall23.md

 ### C. OffByN

-Create a function OffByN() which accepts three parameters and check those two characters differ by N.
+Create a function OffByN() which accepts three parameters and check those two characters differ by N. Attention: you need to use the deque to implement this function.

 For example: